Rivers-Project-2018/Sophie-River-Thames/README.md

 ## 1. Introduction

 At the University of Leeds, MATH3001 is a third year Mathematics module that allows students to explore mathematics/applications of mathematics in more depth [2].
 Essentially, MATH3001 is a research module that aims to expand a student's skills in team work, research, and report writing [2].
-The research that is being conducted in this repository regards the mitigation of flooding in the Lower Thames region and it is supervised by Onno Bokhove and Thomas Kent.
+The research that is being conducted in this repository regards the mitigation of flooding in the Lower Thames region, specifically the town of Datchet, and it is supervised by Onno Bokhove and Thomas Kent.
 In this repository, one shall:

 1) introduce the River Thames, the 2014 Winter Floods and MATH3001;
 2) analyse (river-gauge) data of the River Thames;